 The Knights of the Roundtable didn’t need to worry about integrating video walls with computer stations and workspaces, along with communication and security infrastructure.
 Today’s command centers need to consider not only the technology needed going forward, but also the incorporation of legacy systems.
 When designing your room, it’s vital to include all the tech hardware, software, electrical, and space needs to make sure it’s ready to fit, manage, and run everything you and your team need to keep your center working around the clock.

 #3: Use of Space

-A command center is rarely made up of just one room with a bunch of workstations.
+In addition, a command center is rarely made up of just one room with a bunch of workstations.
 It often requires meeting and support spaces as well.
-Briefings, meetings, and employee rest periods are necessary components of the center that make it fully functional.
+Furthermore, briefings, meetings, and employee rest periods are necessary components of the center that make it fully functional.
 During the design phase, consider the work done at the command center, so you don’t have to face expensive retrofits down the road to make it work.

 #4: Smart Design Includes Ergonomic Focus

-A command center is only as successful as the team that works in it, and successful team members need to be comfortable to be effective.
-One of the biggest complaints of technicians in a variety of command centers is fatigue and physical ailments from sitting at poorly designed consoles with inappropriate seats.
-Optimizing body position and reducing visual and workflow obstruction are the keys to an ergonomic workspace.
+And finally, a command center is only as successful as the team that works in it.
+And successful team members need to be comfortable to be effective.
+As a result, one of the biggest complaints of technicians in a variety of command centers is fatigue and physical ailments from sitting at poorly designed consoles with inappropriate seats.
+So, optimizing body position and reducing visual and workflow obstruction are the keys to an ergonomic workspace.
 Make this a priority in the design phase.